-Death Valley Dark Sky Night Photography- March 1-4, 2013
+Death Valley Dark Sky Night Photography- March 19-22, 2014

-with Lance Keimig and Scott Martin
+Mastering The Night with Lance Keimig and Scott Martin

 Location: Death Valley National Park

 The Night Skye and Onsight invite you to Death Valley next March.
 Unlike our usual Full Moon Night Photography workshops, this one will take place in the waning stage of the lunar cycle which will offer us some moonlight, as well as dark skies for star point and Milky Way photography.
 This intensive workshop is intended for photographers with a good grasp of photographic principles and for those who are completely comfortable with their equipment.
 We’ll be pushing you to step outside your comfort zone, to test and find the limits of what your camera can do, and to make images that you can’t do at home.
 There will be great light painting opportunities, but if that’s not your thing, Death Valley is huge, and there are countless other options for Night Photography.
-At least minimal experience or familiarity with Night Photography is recommended, as working in the desert without the aid of light from a full moon can be challenging.
+Some experience or familiarity with Night Photography is recommended, as working in the desert without the aid of light from a full moon can be challenging.

 Death Valley is located in eastern California, 2.5 hours west of Las Vegas, NV.
 There are several ways of getting there.
 If you will be flying, fly into Las Vegas and take this route.
 Here are route recommendations for those coming from Los Angeles or from San Francisco.
 Shooting in remote locations means long drives both before and after shooting hours, so expect some late nights.
-One night in particular will require a 3-4 drive on a rough road that requires a 4WD high clearance vehicle.
+One night in particular will require a 2 hour drive on a rough road that requires an AWD high clearance vehicle.
 We expect to carpool to this location and take a few vehicles as possible.
 There are Jeeps available for hire at Furnace Creek, and we will be contacting participants in advance to coordinate AWD vehicles.
 Jeep rental is not included in the cost of the workshop.
 Farabees Jeep Rental is next to the Furnace Creek Inn and is the place to rent modified 4WD Jeeps for remote locations like the racetrack.
 Ice chest with ice and water included. $175/2dr/day, $195/4dr/day 760-786-9872